540co/epa-rfi-backend/README.md

 Air Hound API requires an Elasticsearch instance running at the host as configured in config.json.
 For example, the config above has designated an Elasticsearch db at config.db.elastic.host.

-Elasticsearch should contain the TRI Basic Data under a 'epa-tri' index and 'records' type.
+Elasticsearch should contain the TRI Basic Data under a 'epa-release' index and 'records' type.

 #### Starting Server